The Regularity Theory for the Double Obstacle Problem for Fully Nonlinear Operator: Introduction

 for any blowups $u_0$ and $\psi_0$ of $u$ and $\psi$ at $0$, respectively.
-By \eqref{thi psi0 zero0}, we have that the blowups $\psi_0$ of $\psi$ is the half-space type upper obstacle, $\psi_0=\frac{a}{2} (x^+_n)^2$, in an appropriate system of coordinates, see e.g. Proposition 4.7 of \cite{LP}.
+By \eqref{thi psi0 zero0}, we have that the blowups $\psi_0$ of $\psi$ are the half-space type upper obstacle, $\psi_0=\frac{a}{2} (x^+_n)^2$, in an appropriate system of coordinates, see e.g. Proposition 4.7 of \cite{LP}.
 Furthermore, \eqref{thi psi0 zero0} implies that the blowup $u_0$ of $u\in P_1(M)$ is a nonnegative function and moreover, $u$ is also nonnegative in a neighborhood of $0$, see Section \ref{sec-cla} and \ref{sec-dir}.
-Thus, $u\in P_1(M)$ becomes a solution of \eqref{eq-ori-local}.
+Thus, the solution $u\in P_1(M)$ to the general problem \eqref{eq-main-local} becomes a solution of \eqref{eq-ori-local}.

-The difference with the Laplacian case and fully nonlinear case is the fact that we have the regularity for only one free boundary of two free boundaries.
-Precisely, we only have the regularity of the free boundary which is emerged by lower coincident set $\partial\{u=\phi_1\}$, not $\partial\{u=\phi_2\}$, for \eqref{eq-main-global} in Corollary \ref{cor-main} and for the general case, we only have the local regularity of $\Gamma(u)$ in Theorem \ref{thm-main-2}.
-The reason of this result is the lack of the regularity theory for free boundary of "single" obstacle problem for "concave" fully nonlinear operator, see Remark \ref{rere}. \end{remark}
+In contrast to the Laplacian case in \cite{LPS}, we have the regularity of one of the two free boundaries.
+Precisely, we only have the regularity of the free boundary $\partial\{u=\phi_1\}$ which is emerged by the lower coincident set $\{u=\phi_1\}$, not $\partial\{u=\phi_2\}$, for \eqref{eq-main-global} in Corollary \ref{cor-main}.
+The free boundary $\partial\{u=\phi_1\}$ is corresponding to $\Gamma(u)$ in Theorem \ref{thm-main-2}, for the general problem \eqref{eq-main-local}.
+The reason for this result is the lack of the regularity theory for the free boundary of "single" obstacle problem for "concave" fully nonlinear operator, see Remark \ref{rere1}. \end{remark}